formbricks/formbricks/README.md

 ## 🚀 Getting started

-We've got several options depending on your need to help you quickly get started with Formbricks.
+We've got several options depending on your needs to help you quickly get started with Formbricks.

 ### ☁️ Cloud Version

 Formbricks has a hosted cloud offering with a generous free plan to get you up and running as quickly as possible.
 To get started, please visit [formbricks.com](https://formbricks.com).

 ### 🐳 Self-hosted version